godot-dlang/godot-dlang-wiki/003_Basic-Example.md

 If you have followed godot-dlang readme you should be already familiar with this step, but we will guide you anyway.

-Let's create an empty Godot project, open Godot editor now, it will show project launcher window, choose `"New project"` on the side, fill in project name and location and hit `"Create & Edit"`, the project now should open up in the editor.
+Let's create an empty Godot project, open the Godot editor now, it will show project launcher window, choose `"New project"` on the side, fill in project name and location and hit `"Create & Edit"`, the project now should open up in the editor.

 ![createproject.png](media/ch003/createproject.png)